 The typical Papirius customer was a small firm of approximately 50 employees.
+Larger firms often bought directly from some of the same wholesalers who supplied Papirius.
 The orderer and recipient of the Papirius delivery were usually the same person, typically filling the role of an office manager or a similar position.
-The customer would place her order before 5PM and expect delivery before noon the next day.
-Her interface with Papirius would typically be a detailed glossy catalogue that was available upon request and automatically sent annually to existing customers.
+The customer would place her order before 5:00 P.M. and expect delivery before noon the next day.
+Her interface with Papirius would typically be a detailed glossy catalog that was available upon request and automatically sent annually to existing customers.
 About 65% of the customers placed their orders by filling in the requisite information on the order request form and faxing it via an 0800 toll-free fax number to Papirius' Distribution Center.
+Papirius launched a web site in the late 1990s, quickly capturing 5% of the sales.
 The remainder used the phone to order.
-Papirius had launched a web site over a year ago and its sales were steadily growing, but still only represented about 5% of the orders.
-Petr estimated that Internet access among their fax ordering accounts was as high 95% and believed that it would rapidly replace the fax orders as customers became more comfortable with the Web.
-However, Petr felt that the fraction of phone orders, originating from old-fashion buyers and those without Internet access, would likely remain stable.
+Petr estimated that internet access among their fax ordering accounts was as high as 95% and believed that it would rapidly replace the fax orders as customers became more comfortable with the web.
+However, he felt that the fraction of phone orders, originating from old-fashion buyers and those without internet access, would likely remain stable.
 The next interaction a customer would have with Papirius would usually be with the driver/delivery person the next morning when products were delivered.

-The Papirius strategy was to offer their customers excellent service and value as defined by on-time free delivery (for orders larger than \$40), competitive pricing, ease of ordering, and a large, complete selection of goods.
-The history of price consciousness among Czech consumers stemming from 50 years of economic hardship continued to exert a subtle but important impact on Papirius' business.
-Even when purchasing for a relatively larger corporation, Papirius' typical customer was extremely price conscious, and as a result, Papirius was hesitant to exert too much upward pricing pressure on its customers.
-Recently they had started a campaign to educate their customers about the value proposition that Papirius provided by saving their customers' employees time.
-In tandem, however, they were pursuing a customer acquisition and retention campaign centered around a "Price Jackhammer" mini-catalogue.
+The Papirius strategy was to offer its customers excellent service and value as defined by ontime free delivery (for orders larger than \$40 US), competitive pricing, ease of ordering, and a large, complete selection of goods.
+The history of price consciousness among Czech consumers stemming from 50 years of economic hardship continued to exert a subtle, but important impact on Papirius' business.
+Even when purchasing for a relatively large business, Papirius' typical customer was extremely price conscious, and as a result, Papirius was hesitant to exert too much upward pricing pressure on its customers.
+For their small business customers, Papirius had to keep prices of many items below those found in small stationary shops.
+Given that the Papirius did not have to maintain expensive store-front real estate and quickly had larger volumes than small stores, they could easily compete with the stationary stores - even burdened with the cost of free delivery.
+Competing on price with the wholesalers for high-volume customers (like larger businesses) and products (like copy paper) was more difficult.
+Here Papirius emphasized the value of their wide range of products and fast service.
+Much of their advertising was used to educate customers about the value proposition that Papirius provided by saving their customers' employees' time.
+In tandem, however, they were pursuing a customer acquisition and retention campaign centered around a "Price Jackhammer" mini-catalog.
 Papirius viewed customer confidence in their delivered value to be of paramount importance.